themrleon/rpi-experiments/README.md

 ```
 Both tools are shipped with the OS already

-## Video
+## Videos
-Plays using software renderer, which means CPU, which will be **very slow**:
+Using software renderer, which means CPU, which will be **very slow**:
 ```bash
 mplayer video.mp4 -vo fbdev2 -vf scale=640:480
 ```

-Plays using hardware/GPU h264 decoder acceleration (make sure the video was h264 encoded):
+Using hardware/GPU h264 decoder acceleration (make sure the video was h264 encoded):
 ```bash
 omxplayer video.mp4
 ```